iamvnayy/AI-Auto-Reply-Bot/README.md

 chat application without manual intervention.
 3. Chat History Analysis
-4. Copies chat history from the chat application and analyzes it to determine if the last message was sent by a specific user (e.g., "Rohan Das").
+4. Copies chat history from the chat application and analyzes it to determine if the last message was sent by a specific user (e.g., "Rohan 2nd").
 5. Humorous Response Generation
 6. Integrates with OpenAI's GPT-3.5-turbo model to generate funny, roast-style responses based on the analyzed chat history.